reclique/bootstrap-customizer/README.md

 ## Building

 Cloudflare automatically listens for changes on the master branch and deploys them.
-There is no need to run `npm run build` since cloudflare will do it.
+There is no need to run `npm run build` since ~cloudflare~ `eb` will do it.

 You can preview the production build with `npm run preview`.

 ## TODOs

-* ~deploy to cloudflare~
+* ~deploy to cloudflare~ Abandoned because cloudflare pages cannot use `fs`.
+Deploying to aws-eb instead
 * add tags
 * link to variable page
 * prism (or other) syntax highlighting